-Critical Wildlife Areas (CWAs) are established by the FWC under a Florida Administration Code rule to protect important wildlife concentrations from human disturbance during critical periods of their life cycles, such as nesting or migration.
+Critical Wildlife Areas (CWAs) are established by the FWC under the Florida Administrative Code to protect important wildlife concentrations from human disturbance during critical periods of their life cycles, such as nesting or migration.
 The landowner must support the CWA designation before a site can be considered for establishment.
 For each CWA, the boundaries and periods of time when portions of the area may be posted are defined in the CWA establishment order.
-Public access is prohibited within CWAs if posted, “Closed to public access.”
+Public access is restricted within CWAs only if posted, “Closed to public access.”
 Dogs, vehicles and vessels are also prohibited from posted areas.
-The boundary may be larger than the posted area because the areas suitable for wildlife may shift.
+The boundary of a CWA may be larger than the posted area because the areas suitable for wildlife may shift.
 This also allows for only those areas important for wildlife to be posted at any given time.
-Thus, the area closed each year may change.
+Thus, the area closed within the CWA boundary each year may change.